Eilgap/Recipes/README.txt

-This repository utilizes CookLang to digitize the recipies my family and I have created over the years.
+This repository utilizes Cooklang to digitize the recipies my family and I have created over the years.